-College Ave is a student loan company founded by former Sallie Mae executives Joe Depaulo and Tim Staley in 2014.
-According to their website, the founders of College Ave"learned from other complicated lending companies and decided to make getting a private student loan for college better."
-College Ave strives to provide loan options for undergraduate and graduate students as well as parents.
+College Ave, a student loan company founded by former Sallie Mae executives Joe Depaulo and Tim Staley in 2014, provides loan options for undergraduate and graduate students, as well as parents.

 College Ave claims to provide a fast and simple application process.
 The application process takes approximately three minutes to complete and can be done on a mobile device or tablet.
 College Ave also does not charge a fee for applications and claims to give potential borrowers an instant decision on credit.

 When it comes to repayment, College Ave strays away from the "one size fits all" policy.
-Instead, they focus on borrowers choosing how they wish to repay.
+Instead, the company focuses on borrowers choosing how they wish to repay.
 College Ave provides four different repayment options that borrowers may choose: